-The Stanley Center aims to exploit the most advanced technologies for human genetic analysis to study psychiatric disorders in order to understand disease mechanisms, identify potential biomarkers, and ignite needed progress in therapeutics.
-However, the increasingly successful discovery of genetic variants associated with disease is only the beginning.
+The mission of the Stanley Center for Psychiatric Research at Broad Institute is to reduce the burden of serious mental illness through research.
+The increasingly successful discovery of genetic variants associated with disease is only the beginning.
 Our goal is not to end with a list of genes, but to contribute to new understandings of pathogenesis, the identification of biomarkers, and above all, new treatments.